MicrosoftDocs/Viva/Viva/glint/copilot/copilot-admin-intro.md

 Admins enable Copilot in Viva Glint.
 Microsoft privacy policies prohibit Copilot from being enabled by default for any User Roles.

-You must assign yourself and others using Copilot to a new User Role - create a new User Role with access to comments report enabled.
-Add that User Role to the survey program Reporting page, as described in Grant User Roles Comment Reports access:
+You must assign yourself and others using Copilot to a new User Role.
+Create a new User Role with access to the Comments Report enabled.
+Add that User Role to the survey program Reporting page, as described in *Grant User Roles Comment Reports access*:

 The first step to enable Copilot for users is to select the roles who should have Comment Report access.
 Users without access to the Comment Report can’t access Copilot in Viva Glint.